paulmbw/paulmbw-blog-2019/src/pages/2019-01-12---about/index.md

 That is a photo of me in Pula, Croatia (a wonderful city btw, you should visit!).

-This blog is compirsed of my opinions and my opinions alone.
+This blog is comprised of my opinions and my opinions alone.
 I'll post stuff about tech, travelling, or random things that tickle my fancy.
 Feel free to read and share!

 You can easily contact me via my [LinkedIn](https://www.linkedin.com/in/paul-waweru-35652594/) and view my projects on [Github](https://github.com/paulmbw).

 If you're in the tech field looking for your next role (either software engineer, QA etc.), drop me a message on LinkedIn or feel free to [email](mailto:paul.waweru58@gmail.com) me.
-Bulb are curretly in search for those roles in particualar, so don't hesitate to contact me!
+Bulb are currently in search for those roles in particular, so don't hesitate to contact me!

 That's all, enjoy! 👻